i-decosmis/HTS_KSE_VE_CONV/README/en/README.md

 ## PSD File Details 📸
 **REQUIREMENTS**:
 * Install the fonts found in the `Open Sans and Patua One` folder.
 For `Open Sans`, I recommend installing the two ttf files in the `Open_Sans` folder and ignoring the `static` folder.

+Unzip the PSD file you want to work on from the 7z archive, then open it.

 In the Photoshop files, each expansion is organized by category (e.g., `Challenges`) and labeled by expansion (e.g., `KSE`).
 For each **card folder** in the PSD file, you’ll find the following layers:
 * **KSE/VE/CONV Layer**: A label layer created for each expansion.
 (For the card `Sorcerer Challenge`, the label was slightly adjusted to avoid covering the card name).